Effective Tips on ISEE Essay Questions

 Scoring High in the ISEE Essay

-The ISEE admission test includes an ISEE essay section, wherein the students are provided with grade-appropriate open-ended questions or topics as essay prompts.
+The ISEE includes an essay section, wherein the students are provided with grade-appropriate open-ended questions or topics as essay prompts.
 The primary intent of this test section is to evaluate the ability of the students to compose a well-structured essay in standard American English.
-This article focuses on ISEE essay questions, along with some examples of essay prompts and pointers on writing effective essays.
+This article focuses on the essay questions, along with some examples of essay prompts and pointers on writing effective essays.

-The level of difficulty of the ISEE essay questions differs based on the category of the ISEE exam.
-In general, the essay prompts revolve around present-day topics or situations that are of interest to the students.
+The level of difficulty of the essay prompts differs based on the category of the exam.
+In general, they revolve around present-day topics or situations that are of interest to the students.
 Each essay question is a one or two-line prompt and may be regarding any subject.
-The students are given 30-minutes to provide a written response to one essay prompt.
+The students are given 30-minutes to provide a written response to one.

-The types and examples of questions that will appear in each level of the ISEE essay test are listed as follows:
+The types and examples of questions that will appear in each level of the test are listed below:

 - Lower-level (Grades 5 & 6)

-Usually, the ISEE essay questions at this level may be single or double-line topics or open-ended questions.
-Some official examples of these essay topics are quoted from the ISEE website, as follows:
+Usually, at this level, the question may be single or double-line topics or open-ended questions.
+Some official examples of these essay topics are quoted here:

 - Topic 1: Describe in detail where and how you would spend your perfect vacation.